MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-security-governance-and-compliance.md

 Single sign-on (SSO) is the foundation for integrating SAP and Microsoft products.
 Kerberos tokens from Microsoft Active Directory (AD), combined with third-party security products, have enabled this capability for both SAP GUI and web-browser based applications for years.
 When a user signs in to their workstation and successfully authenticates, AD issues them a Kerberos token.
 A third-party security product then uses the Kerberos token to handle the authentication to the SAP application without the user having to reauthenticate.

 You can also encrypt data in transit from the user's front end towards the SAP application by integrating the third-party security product with secure network communications (SNC) for DIAG (SAP GUI), RFC, and SPNEGO for HTTPS.

 Azure Active Directory (Azure AD) with SAML 2.0 can also provide SSO to a range of SAP applications and platforms like SAP NetWeaver, SAP HANA, and the SAP Cloud Platform.

-### Operating system security
+### Harden operating systems

 Make sure you harden the operating system to eradicate vulnerabilities that could lead to attacks on the SAP database.